Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/the-ensembl-team.md

 Develops and maintains various projects, including [Tark](http://tark.ensembl.org/) and the [Trackhub Registry](https://www.trackhubregistry.org).

-### Web team

-Develops and maintains this website and other websites under the ensembl.org domain, as well as the [Ensembl blog](https://www.ensembl.info).

 ### Production

 Responsible for management of data release, execution of pipelines during the release cycle and development of associated software infrastructure.

+### Web team

+The Backend and Frontend web teams develop and maintain this website and other websites under the ensembl.org domain, as well as the [Ensembl blog](https://www.ensembl.info).

+### User research & design

+Engages with users to understand their needs and objectives, as well as liaising with the teams in Ensembl to create new interfaces, interactions and experiences when working with Ensembl genomes and data.

 ### Outreach